 Recent research has revealed a simple, safe, and effective solution.
 According to a recent study, breastfeeding mothers who supplement themselves with 160 mg (6,400 IU) of vitamin D3 per day are able to provide enough vitamin D in their breast milk to support healthy vitamin D levels in their babies.* Blood vitamin D levels of babies whose mothers took the 160 mcg supplement were the same as babies given the 10 mcg drops.
 Many women continue to take a prenatal vitamin while breastfeeding, but most do not contain this higher dose of vitamin D.

-Regardless of which method you choose – supplementing yourself or giving your baby drops – you can be sure that you are giving your baby the needed vitamin D to support his development.
-If you are having difficulty giving your baby vitamin D drops, talk with your pediatrician about taking a 6,400 IU vitamin D supplement yourself.
-It is essential to open a dialogue with your health care provider so that you and your baby can be at your best.
+Regardless of which method you choose – supplementing yourself or giving your baby drops – you can be sure that you are giving your baby enough vitamin D to support their development.* If you are having difficulty giving your baby vitamin D drops, talk with your healthcare provider about taking a 160 mcg vitamin D supplement yourself.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.